+Ш Is there a process which covers elements requiring prior approval or is it included within the system of amendment and revision?
+Is there a reference to the "Compliance List" or "List of Acceptance and Approvals"?
+Does the amendment procedure consider that the application needs to be submitted before any changes take place?
 Does this revision/amendment procedure ensure compliance verification prior to the submission of the document to FOCA?
+Does this amendment procedure ensure that the application for the amendment of an operator / organisation certificate should be submitted at least 30 days before the date of the intended change?
+Does this amendment procedure ensure that in case of a planned change of a nominated person, the operator should inform the competent authority at least 20 days (10 days for ATO) before the date of the proposed change?
+Does this amendment procedure ensure that unforeseen changes should be notified at the earliest opportunity, in order to enable the competent authority to determine continued compliance with the applicable requirements and to amend, if necessary, the operator certificate and related terms of approval?
+Is there a statement, that amendments requiring prior approval may only be implemented upon receipt of a formal approval?

-- Does this amendment procedure ensure that the application for the amendment of an operator / organisation certificate should be submitted at least 30 days before the date of the intended change? - □ Does this amendment procedure ensure that in case of a planned change of a nominated person, the operator should inform the competent authority at least 20 days before the date of the proposed change? - □ Does this amendment procedure ensure that unforeseen changes should be notified at the earliest opportunity, in order to enable the competent authority to determine continued compliance with the applicable requirements and to amend, if necessary, the operator certificate and related terms of approval? - □ Is there a statement, that amendments requiring prior approval may only be implemented upon receipt of a formal approval?
+- Refer also to chapter 3.4 "System of Amendment and Revision. - Changes requiring prior approval may only be implemented by the organisation upon receipt of formal approval by the competent authority.

-- Refer also to FOCA Certification Leaflet (CL) Management System (MS), Chapter 3.4 "System of Amendment and Revision. - Changes requiring prior approval may only be implemented by the organisation upon receipt of formal approval by the competent authority. - To provide an overview of the elements requiring prior approval, the process should include a reference to the list of "Acceptance and Approvals" or "Compliance List". - The process shall include the step that the compliance manager checks compliance with the valid regulations and the FOCA published alternative means of compliance, certification leaflets and/or guidance material, as applicable.
+• To provide an overview of the elements requiring prior approval, the process should include a reference to the list of "Acceptance and Approvals" or "Compliance List".

-- The organisation shall integrate the handling of changes/elements requiring prior approval into the system of amendment and revision process which describes the administrative procedures with FOCA. - For example, refer to CL MS, Chapter 3.4 "System of Amendment and Revision". - The amendment procedure must specify, that the application is submitted before any changes take place. - The operator/organisation shall ensure that the relevant administrative procedure in terms of forms is included within the amendment process. - The application for the amendment of a certificate should be submitted at least 30 days before the date of the intended changes. - The amendment procedure shall ensure that in the case of a planned change of a nominated person, the operator should inform the competent authority at least 20 days before the date of the proposed change.
+- The process shall include the step that the compliance manager checks compliance with the valid regulations and the FOCA published alternative means of compliance, certification leaflets and/or guidance material, as applicable. - The organisation shall integrate the handling of changes/elements requiring prior approval into the system of amendment and revision process which describes the administrative procedures with FOCA. - For example, refer to chapter 3.4 "System of Amendment and Revision". - The amendment procedure must specify, that the application is submitted before any changes take place. - The operator/organisation shall ensure that the relevant administrative procedure in terms of forms is included within the amendment process. - The application for the amendment of a certificate should be submitted at least 30 days before the date of the intended changes. - The amendment procedure shall ensure that in the case of a planned change of a nominated person, the operator should inform the competent authority at least 20 days (10 days for ATO) before the date of the proposed change.

-3.6 Cha anges / Elements NOT requiring prior Approval SS1 / REV3 / 09.11.2017 M/CC EVALUATION METHOD MS CL TOPIC ORO.GEN.130 ORA.GEN.130 ARO.GEN.310 ARA.GEN.310 LEGAL REFERENCE 3-OMM02-040 ChOM ChSeqNo.
-OMM, Chapter 2.X "Changes / Elements not requirement prior Appr MANUAL REFERENCE oval" APP.
-For AOC holders, AcMCs and ATOs all sharpes not requiring prior energy of shall be managed and
+3.6 Chang jes / Elements N ISS1/REV4/21.12.2021 NOT requiring prior Approva l M/CC EVALUATION METHOD MS CL TOPIC ORO.GEN.130 LEGAL REFERENCE ORA.GEN.130 ARO.GEN.310 ARA.GEN.310 CAMO.A.130 3-OMM02-040 ChOM ChSeqNo.
+OMM, Chapter 2 2.X "Changes / I Elements not req uirement prior A pproval"

-APP: For AOC holders, AeMCs and ATOs all changes not requiring prior approval shall be managed and notified to the competent authority as defined in the procedures approved by the competent authority.
+APP: For AOC holders, AeMCs, ATOs and CAMO all changes not requiring prior approval shall be managed and notified to the competent authority as defined in the procedure approved by the competent authority.